WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.11.3 =
+* Fixed: minimum requirement discrepancies in readme and defined constant.
+* Updated: cleaned out some unused CSS selectors from really old functionality.
+* Updated: make use of `.card` class from WP core for more consistant styling.
+* Updated: Admin notice around term updating when term is assigned to many posts.

 = 2.11.2 =
 * Fixed: Valid Search key checks for new applications.